Why I Can’t Hate 2020

 I know.
 2020, what a weeeeird year.
-It’s been a painful year.
+It’s been a painful year for many.
 It’s been a hard year.
 It’s been a lonely year.

 Could we have done without the pandemic?
 Absolutely.
 Could we have slowed down the illness and death rate if we had better ‘leadership’ in America?
 Definitely.
 Do I wish I could have seen my family and shared margaritas with my friends?
 Of course.